 Existing flow patterns will be maintained, and stormwater management facilities will be utilized to provide the necessary stormwater management.
-It is assumed that any existing offsite stormwater runoff will be "passed through" the proposed ponds, where necessary, with no additional treatment required.
-Weir structures and pipes must be sized to accommodate the additional offsite flows passing through the proposed ponds.
+It is assumed that any existing offsite stormwater runoff will be "passed through" the proposed systems, where necessary, with no additional treatment required.
+Weir structures and pipes must be sized to accommodate the additional offsite flows.
 The following subsections provide an outline of the stormwater management approach used to meet treatment and attenuation requirements for the project.

-Please refer to Appendix C for the Geotecnical Information, Appendix F for the stormwater management calculations, and Appendix G for the Preferred Pond Alternatives.
+Please refer to Appendix C for the Geotecnical Information, Appendix F for the stormwater management calculations, and Appendix G for the Preferred Stormwater Management Alternatives.